scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 *instances* for particular types, and the methods that *use* type classes.

-Type classes in Scala are implemented using *implicit values* and *parameters*, and optionally using *implicit classes*.
+Type classes in Scala are implemented using *traits*, *given instances* and *using clauses*, and optionally using *extension methods*.
 Scala language constructs correspond to the components of type classes as follows:

 - traits: type classes;
-- implicit values: type class instances;
+- given instances: type class instances;
-- implicit parameters: type class use; and
+- using clauses: type class use; and
-- implicit classes: optional utilities that make type classes easier to use.
+- extension methods: optional utilities that make type classes easier to use.

 Let's see how this works in detail.